darKKnight14110/Credit-Card-Fraud-Detection/README.md

-# Credit Card Fraud Detection: A2 Copula vs. SMOTE
+# Credit Card Fraud Detection:

 ## 📌 Overview
 Fraud detection is a classic "needle in a haystack" problem.
 In this project, we analyze 284,807 European credit card transactions where only **492 (0.172%)** are fraudulent.